Bulimia & Anemia

 • Headache

-Anemia is diagnosed through a blood test and physical exam.
-Treatment depends on the severity and type of anemia that is present.
+Anemia is diagnosed through a blood test and a physical exam.
+Treatment depends on the severity, physical symptoms, and type of anemia that is present.

 Iron is a mineral found in green leafy vegetables and red meat.
 When these types of foods are limited, or purging takes place before they can be absorbed, it can lead to a shortage of the mineral in the blood.

-Bulimia nervosa has been linked to a number of circulatory and cardiovascular complications.
+Aside from anemia, bulimia nervosa has been linked to several other circulatory and cardiovascular complications.

 Women with bulimia have a higher risk of being hospitalized for cardiovascular disease.